 Klof: Bario di Spiritu; Spiritu vin, Spiritu bai is a multi-media installation about Klof, a tree-lined street in Curaçao.
-This road is said to be a dangerous place.
-As a child, Osepa was told the ghost stories that circulate about Klof.
-Behind those stories is a history that remains untold: this is the place where in 1795 enslaved people revolted and fought a bloody battle with their Dutch oppressors.
-Osepa created images and rituals at this charged place, to take back to the Netherlands, where this history of struggle and resistance is buried much deeper in the collective memory.
+As a child, Osepa was told the ghost stories that circulated about Klof, a road with a dangerous reputation.
+Behind those stories is a history that remains untold: this is the very place where in 1795 enslaved people revolted and fought a bloody battle against their Dutch oppressors.
+Osepa used this charged site as point of departure to create images and rituals, which he took back to the Netherlands, a country where this history of struggle and resistance is buried much deeper in the collective memory.

 About the artist

-Kevin Osepa is a visual artist and photographer from Curaçao.
-He graduated from the Utrecht School of the Arts in 2017.
-Osepa’s work has exhibited at the Wereldmuseum (Rotterdam), the Nederlands Fotomuseum (Rotterdam), Unseen (Amsterdam), Stedelijk Museum Schiedam and TENT Rotterdam.
-As a videographer he was nominated for a Golden Calf and best debut at the Netherlands Film Festival (2020) and directed the video for Jeangu Macrooy, the Netherlands’ representation at the 2021 Eurovision Music Festival.
+Osepa graduated from the Utrecht School of the Arts in 2017 and has been exhibited in various institutions such as the Wereldmuseum (Rotterdam), the Nederlands Fotomuseum (Rotterdam), Unseen (Amsterdam), Stedelijk Museum Schiedam and TENT Rotterdam.
+As a videographer he was nominated for a Golden Calf award and best debut at the Netherlands Film Festival (2020) and directed the video for Jeangu Macrooy, the Netherlands’ representation at the 2021 Eurovision Music Festival.